JamsRepos/ModuleLIFT-Get5/README.md

 ## Status
 - Get5 - Newly Forked.
+- Pausing system rewritten to allow 3 different styles of pause systems.

 ## Planned Features
   - Remove ready system, start once all players join.
   - Remove vetos, just load the correct map.
-  - Pausing Re-write.
   - Official Matchmaking.
   - Official SM 1.10 Support.

-### Pause System
+## Pause System
 This section will discuss about the Pause system which is a bit different from the default Get5 pausing system.

 This pause system has 3 modes: